Is Social Media Hypnotising You?

-For better or for worse, social media has changed the way we live our lives – everyday, we check our phones, tablets and laptops to see what’s going on in their world and, no matter how menial it may be, we like publicising what we’re doing with our day.
-While it may seem like harmless fun, there can be a darker side to social media, with an increasing amount of people becoming addicted and even hypnotised by it.
+For better or for worse, social media has changed the way we live our lives – every day, we check our phones, tablets and laptops to see what’s going on in their world and, no matter how menial it may be, we like publicizing what we’re doing with our day.
+While it may seem like harmless fun, there can be a darker side to social media, with an increasing amount of people becoming addicted and even hypnotized by it.

 - Constant scrolling – we’ve all whittled away hours aimlessly scrolling through social media and switching off from the outside world.
 It may seem like nothing more than a waste of time, but this trance-like mindset can lead to us becoming vulnerable and easily influenced by new ideas and beliefs – whether good or bad.

 - Not being present – Social media can be an escape from the outside world, but it can also cause distress and decrease your productivity.
 Be mindful not to look on these platforms when you are feeling low and try to limit the impact these sites have on your life.
 By doing this, you will focus more on the here and now and ultimately make yourself more present.